top of page

 Untouched biodiversity: The Darkhad depression

-The famous Darkhad Depression also known Darhadiin hotgor - is one of the most remote places in northwestern Khuvsgul province, Mongolia.
-It is home to natural habitat classified as Taiga, alpine tundra, glacial formed valleys, forest and swamp.
+The famous Darkhad Depression also known as Darhadiin hotgor - is one of the most remote places in northwestern Khuvsgul province, Mongolia.
+It is home to natural habitats classified as Taiga, alpine tundra, glacial formed valleys, forest, and swamp.
 This region with unique ecological patterns has rich resources of endangered plants and animals not only in Mongolia but also in the world.
-The valley ecosystem is very diverse with many different coexisting features that is why it is special in that respect.
-You can easily see the ecosystem diversity.
+The valley ecosystem is very diverse with many different coexisting features which is why it is special in that respect.
+You can easily see the ecosystem's diversity.
 Darkhad Depression is a large geological depression, and it is roughly the same size as Khuvsgul Lake.

 The valley is rich in lakes and rivers, the biggest of which are Dood Tsagaan Lake and Shishged River.
-The Shishigt River contributes to the Arctic Drainage Basin and runs through the Darkhad depression, a valley with many lakes.
-Most of the lakes in Darkhad valley are 5 to 8 m deep, and are similar to each other in terms of water quality, chemical composition, flora fauna diversity and biomass.
+The Shishigt River contributes to the Arctic Drainage Basin and runs through the Darkhad Depression, a valley with many lakes.
+Most of the lakes in Darkhad Valley are 5 to 8 m deep and are similar to each other in terms of water quality, chemical composition, flora-fauna diversity, and biomass.
 The fish fauna consists of 13 species; among them the world’s biggest Salmonid – the Hucho taimen.
-Many species of fish live in the rivers, lakes and ponds.
-Darkhan lake is the largest reserve of the famous mountain white fish.
+Many species of fish live in rivers, lakes, and ponds.
+Darkhan Lake is the largest reserve of the famous mountain white fish.

 The lakes are a vital part of Mongolia's very limited commercial fishing industry - white carp and trout.
 Salmon and huge taimen can also be found in the region.

 The Darkhad depression is the confluence of 36 major rivers in Mongolia.
 In total, it is a watershed with 248 small and large rivers, 377 lakes and ponds, and 24 springs.
 It makes up 95% of fresh water.
-From here, the Selenge river flows and many of its tributary’s flow in to lake Baikal.
-The largest river is the Delger river.
-Shishged river is the source of the Yenisei River, which eventually flows in to the Arctic Ocean.
+From here, the Selenge River flows, and many of its tributaries flow in to Lake Baikal.
+The largest river is the Delger River.
+Shishged River is the source of the Yenisei River, which eventually flows into the Arctic Ocean.

 The area is noted for its natural environment, but relatively remote and inaccessible even by Mongolian standards.